The author is an online writer who covers a variety of cultural topics.

 So now that I have decided to accept the way I am, and often do wear a bra, I still cannot wear it all the time though it makes life more comfortable.
 I still feel the need to wear a loose jacket to be able to cover up if I meet someone that I know.

-The first road to happiness is to just accept yourself, love yourself the way you are.
+The first road to happiness is to just accept yourself and love yourself the way you are.
 As Sondra Ray says in her book The Only Diet There Is:

 If you love your body it will cooperate with your mind.
 If you say I don't like my body," then your body must do whatever you DON'T want it to do in order to please you!